iEngage/java-sdk/docs/InteractionApi.md

 <a name="markAsAnResponse"></a>
 # **markAsAnResponse**
-> VerveResponseInteractionResponse markAsAnResponse(interactionId, responseId, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseInteractionResponse markAsAnResponse(interactionId, responseId, requesterId, clientToken, fields, accessToken)

 Mark response as a response